-PointCross has deployed a smart, rapidly deployable PEMS, an Internet-based suite of integrated business applications explicitly designed to meet the requirements of a project enterprise.

-These applications allow participants (owners, contractors, and vendors) to collaborate and consult, in real-time, by the use of a clear, logically structured data-centric environment that is tied via integration pathways into existing information infrastructures.
+PointCross has deployed a smart, rapidly deployable PEMS-an Internet-based suite of integrated business applications explicitly designed to meet the requirements of a project enterprise.
+These applications allow participants (owners, contractors, and vendors) to collaborate and consult, in real time, by the use of a clear, logically structured data-centric environment that is tied with integration pathways into existing information infrastructures.

-Market leaders, including several Fortune 100 energy companies, have already embarked on initiatives to garner the value of this technology, to the ultimate benefit of their shareholders and stakeholders.
+Market leaders, including several Fortune 100 energy companies, have already embarked on initiatives to garner the value of this technology to the ultimate benefit of their shareholders and stakeholders.

-The old model of managing "just projects" is on the verge of giving way to a new one- where a project is managed within the context of the project enterprise, to enable real-time, consultative decision-making.
+The old model of managing "just projects" is on the verge of giving way to managing projects within the context of the project enterprise, to enable real-time, consultative decision making.